-Among Americans over 75, Falls Becoming More Fatal
+Among Older Americans, Falls Becoming More Fatal

 According to a new study, falls among Americans 75 or over are becoming more deadly.
 This statistic is made even more tragic due to the fact that many of these fatal falls are preventable.